aquasecurity/trivy/docs/docs/kubernetes/cli/compliance.md

 ### Compliance spec format

-The compliance spec format should look as follow :
+The compliance spec file format should look as follow :

 ```yaml